Family Systems

 Licensed Clinical Social Worker

-Everyone starts from the same reality: we are impacted by our original family systems.
-These original relationships play out again and again in our current lives.
-If we don't like aspects of our original family system, we can study them and the patterns they have created.
-I will empower you to make changes in your relational and professional functioning that will improve your daily life.
+We all start in our first goup: our original family systems.
+These early family relationships play out again and again in our current lives.
+If we don't like aspects of our first group, we can study them and the patterns they have created.
+We can make changes as we see fit.

 View Profile